Mindinventory/GenerateDynamicCustomForm/README.md

 ## Usage

-- First create two enums one for Form Control and another one for TextField Type.
+- First create two enums one for Control Type and another one for TextField Type.

 1. In ControlType enum you can add cases for different controls like,